taichi-dev/docs.taichi.graphics/website/blog/en/2022/11/04/Taichi_fuels_image_processing.md

 Follow the steps below to implement local tone mapping with the bilateral grid:

-1. Calculate the log luminance of an RGB image (i.e., logarithm of the weighted sum of the RGB values) and name the new image $L$.
+1. Calculate the log luminance of an RGB image (i.e., logarithm of the weighted sum of the RGB values) and name the new image *L*.
-2. Apply bilateral filtering to $L$ and get the blurred image, i.e., log luminance base: $B =$ bilateral_filter$(L)$.
+2. Apply bilateral filtering to *L* and get the blurred image, i.e., log luminance base: *B = bilateral_filter(L)*.
-3. Calculate the luminance detail layer: $D = L - B$, which is the brightness part we want to preserve.
+3. Calculate the luminance detail layer: *D = L − B*, which is the brightness part we want to preserve.
-4. Compress B: $B' = \alpha B$, ($0 < \alpha < 1$).
+4. Compress B: *B' = &alpha;B*, (*0 &lt; &alpha; &lt; 1*).
 B is the major cause of the wide dynamic range, and compressing it would not affect viewers' perception.
-5. Recalculate the log luminance of the adjusted image: $L' = B' + D + \beta$, where $\beta$ is a constant standing for exposure compensation.
+5. Recalculate the log luminance of the adjusted image: *L' = B' + D + &beta;*, where *&beta;* is a constant standing for exposure compensation.
-6. Compute the new image based on $L'$, ensuring that the RBG values of each pixel are in proportion to the original values and that the luminance is the same as $L'$.
+6. Compute the new image based on *L'*, ensuring that the RBG values of each pixel are in proportion to the original values and that the luminance is the same as *L'*.

 *At last, we get a more natural picture where shadows and highlights are balanced and vividly presented.*